yanyudefensi/My-NLP-Learning/README.md

 # My-NLP-Learning
-This project show my practice on NLP according to
+This project show my practice on NLP according to the NLP lesson

 The first lesson is about N-gram language model and sentence pattern